mayaAtanasova/drDolitlle/README.md

 * Only the owner of the listing, the moderators and admin have access to the edit page, or can delete a listing
 * When a user tries to delete a listing a confirmation modal shows up, to prevent accidental deletion

+### Services functionality
+* The services page is available to all users
+* Normal users (whether authenticated or not) see the description of services by category
+* The admin has tools available to edit the services data: add rows to teh tables, edit the table contents, delete table rows - either by one or in selected batches

 ## Purpose
-Developed as a final project for the Soft Uni Angular course
+Developed as a final project for the Soft Uni Angular course The ap is in production and can be seen at www.dr-dolittle.net.
+If you are in the area and need a vet service I can recommend it :)